julien-deramond/talks/storybook-paris-3/slides.md

 This extension is a **design system audit tool**!

-I can spy on Orange websites to see if they’ve migrated to the latest version of our framework—just by visiting them.
+I can spy on Orange websites to see if they've migrated to the latest version of our framework—just by visiting them.

 **No source code access needed.**